The Nursing Undergraduate Honors Program and BFS seminars

 NUHP creates an environment that values, supports and fosters scholarship, leadership, and research opportunities for independent and collaborative research in the student’s area of interest.
 These research opportunities provide honors students with the resources and support to facilitate their development as researchers, scholars and leaders across campus and the country.

 Nursing Honors Seminars

 Each semester, the Nursing Undergraduate Honors Program sponsors Honors Seminars, in which faculty (in the Fall semester) and students (in the Spring semester) present their research to the School of Nursing during a lunchtime round table.
 NUHP Scholars are encouraged to attend, and all students, faculty, and staff are invited.

 The BFS Seminars

 All BFS students, including NUHP scholars, take at least three BFS seminars during their time at Penn (four, for the class of 2014 and earlier).
 You may have semesters in which you take no BFS courses, and others in which you take more than one.
-The current record among alums is 15 BFS seminars by graduation; of course, there is no upper limit!

 Most students find the Benjamin Franklin Seminars to be among their most interesting and intellectually stimulating experiences at Penn.
 They are pursued as part of the concentration, as fulfilling the liberal arts component of undergraduate requirements, or as electives.
 They are small classes, usually fewer than 20 students, are designed to be intensive, and give students and faculty the chance to jointly pursue deeper discoveries through discussion and investigation.
 Many seminars do not have extensive prerequisites; others require some knowledge going in.
 We design these courses to foster connections to both your peers and to faculty with similar interests to your own.
 You can find information on the seminars in several places: this website, the Freshman Seminar booklet, and in the seminar section of the Course Timetable.